pubky/mainline/mainline-next/docs/roadmap.md

 incoming queries.
 Read-only nodes can still GET and publish data; they simply do not serve the DHT.
 Basic routing safety, including bounded buckets and accepting only validated, responsive nodes, is part of this milestone.

+This step succeeds when the public low-level streams expose all evidence and operation metadata needed to implement high-level policy without access to the reactor, routing table, or other private DHT state.

+## 1b.
+High-Level IPv4 Item API

+Implement the high-level API exclusively as adapters over the public low-level operations from milestone 1a:

+- progressive mutable GET estimates and evidence so callers can judge confidence;
+- adaptive settling and early completion that does not wait for slow stragglers;
+- `Searching`, `Converged`, `NotFound`, `NoNewerItem`, and `Inconclusive` mutable GET outcomes;
+- mutable PUT conclusions that treat `301` as a protocol error and report a `302` conflict only after a bounded direct GET verifies and returns a newer item, while preserving partial writes; and
+- immutable GET and PUT APIs using the same reactor, traversal, validation, and token machinery.

+This step completes the ergonomic minimal safe IPv4 client API.

 ## 2. Censorship-Resistant IPv4 Client